-&lt;sup>18 The calculated overlap between household types cannot be larger than the number of people in any of the overlapping household types.
+18 The calculated overlap between household types cannot be larger than the number of people in any of the overlapping household types.
 If the overlap is larger, the minimum of these household types is used instead.
 For example, if the calculated overlap between AO, AC, or CO household types is larger than the number of people in AO, AC, or CO households, the overlap is set to the minimum value of AO, AC, or CO households.

-number by 2 to arrive at the estimated unduplicated number of people that are in both AC and CO projects.
+by multiplying (a) the number of duplicated people in AC or CO projects by (b) the percentage of duplicated people in AC or CO projects that are in both AC and CO projects.
+We divide this number by 2 to arrive at the estimated unduplicated number of people that are in both AC and CO projects.
 If the CoC has AO, AC, and CO projects, the number of people overlapping AC and CO projects is determined by first calculating the duplicated count of people in AC and CO projects.
-To do this, we subtract the duplicated number of people in AO, AC, and CO projects (the overlap count calculated in step 1 prior to dividing by 3), the duplicated count of people in AO and AC projects (the overlap count calculated in step 2 prior to dividing by 2), and the duplicated count of people in AO and CO projects (the overlap count calculated in step 3 prior to dividing by 2) from the duplicated count of people served in multiple household types (calculated in step 2).
+To do this, we subtract the duplicated number of people in AO, AC, and CO projects (the overlap count calculated in step 1 prior to dividing by 3), the duplicated count of people in AO and AC projects (the overlap count calculated in step 2 prior to dividing by 2), and the duplicated count of people in AO and AC projects (the overlap count calculated in step 3 prior to dividing by 2) from the duplicated count of people served in multiple household types (calculated in step 2).
 As with CoCs with no AO projects, we divide this number by 2 to arrive at the estimated unduplicated number of people in both AC and CO projects.

-5. Calculate the number of people in participating AO Only, AC Only, and CO Only projects by excluding those in multiple/overlapping household types.
+5. Calculate the number of people in participating AO Only, AC Only, and CO Only household-type projects by excluding those in multiple/overlapping household types.